gigalixir/gigalixir-cli/docs/source/main.rst

 Run Migrations
 --------------

-If you are using mix, the easiest way to run migrations is as a job.
+If you are using not using releases, the easiest way to run migrations is as a job.

 .. code-block:: bash